igrishaev/blog/_posts/2022-12-03-clojure-guide.md

      (process-data! task-id resource-type end-cursor))
 ~~~

 Reading such code takes a while.
-Either transform the predicate into a top-level function or declare it in let above.
+Either transform a predicate into a top-level function or declare it in `let`.

 The general idea of using `->` and `->>` is: chaining stuff by itself doesn't mean clearness of the code.
-Most of the times, you've got to split the things.
+Most of the times, you've got to split the things for better reading and debugging.

 Don't use `as->` macro which is a mixture of `->` and `->>`.
 Use separate `->` and `->>` forms for that.